On community structure validation in real networks: Simulations

 \subsection{Simulation 2: behaviour of CSV with respect to community degradation}

-In Section \ref{sim1} we have assessed how network size and modularity affect the capacity of community structure validation to declare that the real communities result into a community structure.

-The purpose of this second simulation, instead, is to understand the sensitivity of community structure validation to different levels of community degradation.
-This is important because, in reality, the true communities will typically be unknown and one will need to retrieve them with a clustering algorithm, that is likely to misclassify some of the nodes.
-From a practical point of view, thus, it is important to know whether CSV is capable detect community structures even when a small proportion of nodes is misclassified.
+In Section \ref{sub:sim1} we have assessed how network size and modularity affect the capacity of CSV to declare that the real communities result into a community structure.
+The purpose of this second simulation, instead, is to understand the sensitivity of CSV to different levels of community degradation.
+This is important because when dealing with real data the true communities are typically be unknown, and analysts need to estimate them with a clustering algorithm that is likely to misclassify some nodes.
+From a practical point of view, thus, it is important to know whether CSV is capable to validate community structures even when a small proportion of nodes is misclassified.

-Our expectation is that a partition of nodes where most of the nodes are correctly classified, and only a small proportion of nodes is assigned to a wrong cluster, still induces a community structure in the network.
-Higher proportions of wrongly classified nodes, instead, should progressively destroy the community structure, and determine a sharp decrease of the CSV indices.
+Our desired behaviour for CSV is that a partition of nodes where most of the nodes are correctly classified, and only a small proportion of nodes is assigned to a wrong cluster, still induces a community structure in the network, and it should thus yield high CSV values.
+Higher proportions of wrongly classified nodes, instead, should progressively destroy the community structure, determining a sharp decrease of the CSV index.

-In order to check this, we generate six graphs with $v=1000$ nodes and $p = 8$ blocks from a degree-corrected stochastic blockmodel where we keep constant the probabilities of interaction within blocks, $\theta_{rr} = 0.3 \; \forall r \in \{1,2,...,8\}$, and we progressively decrease the probabilities of interaction between blocks $\theta_{rs}, \; r \neq s$ from 0.01 in Simulation 2A to 0.3 in Simulation 2F.
-Note that the modularity of the graphs decreases as $\theta_{rs}$ increases.
+To verify this behaviour, we generate six graphs with $v=1000$ nodes and $p = 8$ blocks from a degree-corrected stochastic blockmodel where we keep constant the probabilities of interaction within blocks, $\theta_{rr} = 0.3 \; \forall r \in \{1,2,...,8\}$.
+We progressively increase the probabilities of interaction between blocks $\theta_{rs}, \; r \neq s$ from 0.01 in Simulation 2A to 0.3 in Simulation 2F.
+Note that the modularity of the graphs decreases (from 0.68 in 2A to 0.17 in 2F) as $\theta_{rs}$ increases.

-In each simulation, we take the graph thus generated and its communities as reference.
+In each of the 6 scenarios considered, we take the graph thus generated and its communities as reference.
 Then, we generate a sequence of graphs from a degree-corrected stochastic blockmodel where we keep the same block-interaction probabilities $\theta_{rr}$ and $\theta_{rs}$, but we change community to a proportion $q$ of nodes.
-We consider 100 graphs for each level of community degradation $q \in \{0, 0.05, 0.10, ..., 0.95, 1\}$ and compute the UCSV associated to the reference communities, after applying the Benjamini-Hochberg (BH) correction; in this way we obtain a distribution of UCSV for each value of $q$ that is displayed in Figures \ref{fig:sim2a} and \ref{fig:sim2b}.
+We consider 100 graphs for each level of community degradation $q \in \{0, 0.05, 0.10, ..., 0.95, 1\}$ and compute the CSV associated to the reference communities.